ifd3f/infra/docker-compose/oci-1/README.md

-# Astrid's Big IaC Repo
+# oci-1 deployment

-This repo holds everything that runs in my homelab.
-See [this link](https://astrid.tech/projects/plebscale/) for more information.
+This folder contains configs for the Always Free VPS from Oracle Cloud Infrastructure that runs my entire website's backend.